Hanke98/rl-learning/README.md

 # rl-learning

-This repository is build for learning algorithms about Reinforment Learning
+This repository is built for learning algorithms about Reinforment Learning